MaHaoxuantb/trustLevel/README.md

 # trustLevel
 TrustLevel system from ThomasB Internet Service Infrastructure

-This respostory based on GNU license and ThomasB Internet Services General Licenses, link: license.mahaoxuan.top.
+This respostory based on GNU license and [ThomasB Internet Services General Licenses](https://license.mahaoxuan.top/).
 If there's any conflict between these two licenses, You should always based on ThomasB Internet Services General Licenses.

 ### Notice